 Which goes back to the actual problem blockchain is intended to solve, ‘Trust‘!
 It’s hard to justify that trust among third parties is so fundamentally broken for it to be problem large enough to require a technology as bulky as blockchain as a means to solve it, especially for most generic apps.

-To put it in perspective, Blockchain is truly an exciting technology when designed for right applications where it fits real-world problems.
+To put it in perspective, Blockchain is truly an exciting concept in applications where there is genuine market fit.
 There are also a few gems that are emerging from the concept that do represent real innovation and variants of this technology will continue more over time.
-It will over time find itself among the other technologies that make up the internet without needing the hyperbolic rhetoric claiming it’s as profound as the internet itself.
+It’s possibly only a matter of time before the hype around the technology dies down and Blockchain finds itself one among plenty of other technologies that make up the internet without the hyperbolic rhetoric claiming it’s as profound as the internet itself.